ILLIXR/ILLIXR/docs/monado_illixr_runtime_overview.md

 During initialization, [_Monado_][20] asks all drivers to probe for and initialize [_HMDs_][25]
     and controllers, internally known as `xdev`s.
-We have an ILLIXR driver, which will always respond to Monado with one discovered HMD that
+Our ILLIXR driver will always respond to Monado with one discovered HMD that
     will be used to capture OpenXR queries and events from Monado's state tracker.
-The ILLIXR driver obtains the path to the ILLIXR runtime `.so` file and a list of plugins from
+The driver obtains the path to the ILLIXR runtime `.so` file and a list of plugins from
     environment variables.

 After probing is finished, the application will start to create an OpenXR session.